11 Types of Finches in Texas with Pictures and ID Guide

 Status in TexasYear-round

-The house finch inhabits most areas in Texas, but primarily in the Panhandle, Central, and West Texas.
-This colorful, adaptable bird is native to the Southwest, and its rosy red face is a common sighting in backyard feeders across the United States.
-You can find it on the ground or perched high in nearby trees when it is not at feeders.
+The house finch inhabits most areas in Texas, but primarily the Panhandle, Central, and West Texas.
+This colorful, adaptable bird is native to the Southwest.
+Its rosy, red face is a common sight in backyards across the United States.
+When it is not at feeders, you can find it on the ground or perched high in nearby trees.
 Its native habitats are deserts, grasslands, and open woods, but it also frequents backyards, parks, and farms.
 The house finch eats mainly vegetable matter, like seeds, buds, and berries.
 It is also one of the easiest birds to attract.
 It enjoys plenty of water, tube feeders with resting places, and black sunflower seeds.

 2. Cassin’s Finch (Haemorhous cassinii)